 Principles of remuneration to management

-At the Annual General Meeting 2016, it was resolved, in accordance with the proposal of the Board of Directors, to adopt the principles for determination of salary and other remuneration payable to the President and other members of the Company management.
+The Annual General Meeting on May 4, 2017 adopted the following principles for remuneration and other terms of employment for the President and other members of the Group management.
 The members of the Group management are referred to below as the “Group Management Team” or “GMT”.

 The total remuneration paid to GMT consists of fixed salary, variable components in the form of annual short term variable remuneration and long term variable remuneration, pension, other benefits and terms related to termination of employment.

-3. Profit Sharing System: All employees in Sweden are participating in Swedish Match’s profit sharing system (“PSS”).
-For 2016 the maximum total accruals for GMT members is estimated to 0.3 MSEK.
+- Profit Sharing System: All employees in Sweden are participating in Swedish Match profit sharing system (“PSS“).

-6. Other benefits: Other benefits shall be payable in accordance with local custom.
-The combined value of these benefits shall constitute a limited value in relation to the total remuneration package and shall correspond to the market norm.
+- Other benefits: Other benefits shall be payable in accordance with local custom.
+The combined value of these benefits shall constitute a limited value in relation to the total remuneration package and shall correspond to market practice.

-Short term variable salary: The maximum short term variable salary for the President and other members of the GMT residing in Sweden shall be 70 and 60 percent respectively of their 2016 base salary.
-To comply with local market standards the maximum short term incentive for one member residing outside of Sweden shall be 70 percent of the 2016 base salary.
+Short term variable salary: The maximum short term variable salary for the President and other members of the GMT residing in Sweden shall be 70 and 60 percent respectively of their 2017 base salary.
+To comply with local market standards the maximum short term incentive for one member residing outside of Sweden shall be 70 percent of the 2017 base salary.
 Subject to justified exemptions, a 20 percentage point reduction in maximum variable salary shall apply to any GMT member who does not commit to purchase Company shares for at least 50 percent of the received cash award net of income tax and to retain such shares for a period of not less than three years.
 The minimum level of performance that must be reached to earn any allocation and the maximum level of performance at which payout is capped shall be defined in the beginning of each year by the Compensation Committee in relation to the GMT members other than the President and by the Board of Directors in relation to the President.
-Accruals for short term variable salary objectives for GMT members for 2016 are estimated1) to range between 0 MSEK and 15 MSEK.